anuket-project/anuket-specifications/doc/ref_model/chapters/chapter05.md

 `<host profile name>:: <”hp”><numeral host profile sequence #>`

-When a software profile is associated with a host profile,  a qualified name can be used as specified below. _**For Example:** for software profile “n” (network intensive) the above host profile name would be “n-hp1”_.
+When a software profile is associated with a host profile,  a qualified name can be used as specified below.

-`<qualified host profile>:: <software profile><”-“><”hp”><numeral host profile sequence #>`
+`<qualified host profile>:: <software profile><”-“><”hp”><numeral host profile sequence #>` _**For Example:** for software profile “n” (network intensive) the above host profile name would be “n-hp1”_.

 <p align="center"><img src="../figures/Chapter-6-HW-SW-Profile-Diagram_v2.png" alt="HW-Profile-SW-Flavour" Title="HW Profile and SW Profile relationship" width="85%"/></p>
 <p align="center"><b>Figure 5-5:</b> Generic Hardware Profile, Software Flavour, Physical server relationship.</p>

 **Figure 5-5** shows a simplistic depiction of the relationship between Hardware profile, Software Profile, Physical server, and virtual compute.
 In the diagram the resource pool, a logical construct, depicts all physical hosts that have been configured as per a given host profile; there is one resource pool for each hardware profile.
->_Please note resource pools are not OpenStack host aggregates._
+> **Note:** resource pools are not OpenStack host aggregates.

 The host profile and capabilities include:
 1. **# of CPUs (sockets)**: is the #of CPUs installed on the physical server.